Course prerequisite: Mktg 3310 or equivalent

 and a comprehensive final exam.

-The Prime Direction for all test questions and homework assignments: Business practices are determined by decision makers who are people working in organizations, not anthropomorphic businesses, people who are presumed to not be dishonest, ignorant, bigoted or lazy.
+The Prime Direction for all test questions and homework assignments: Business practices are determined by decision makers who are presumed to not be dishonest, bigoted, lazy or dumb.
+This also requires recognition that decisions are made by people working in organizations, not anthropomorphic businesses or government agencies, and that consumers are not mindless gullible fools.

 Writing the Assigned Essays you are to

 provide commentary notes on the subjects, adhering to the prime

 questions linked to the syllabus, comments on one or more of